Japan Guides: Iwakuni Guide

-Iwakuni Castle - A Day Trip From Hiroshima 岩国
+Iwakuni Castle - A Day Trip From Hiroshima 岩国市Jennifer May

 My trip to Iwakuni started with a bus ride up a narrow street, through miles of quaint shops and old houses.
 Stepping off the bus, the overwhelming beauty of the mountains and the graceful Kintai Bridge took me in.
 It was refreshing to be standing on the bank of Nishiki River looking over to Kikko Park and searching for Iwakuni Castle at the top of the mountain.

-Nishiki River is the longest in Yamaguchi prefecture, and flooded regularly, washing out all of the bridges before the Kintai Bridge .
+The Nishiki River is the longest in Yamaguchi prefecture, and flooded regularly, washing bridges out.
 The wooden arches of the Kintai Bridge have been replaced about every 30 years, but the rock island foundations lasted until 1950 when the Kijiya Typhoon washed the bridge away.
 The bridge was reconstructed using the original methods as a tribute to the advanced techniques used at the time it was first constructed.
+The bridge was further renovated in 2004.
+A fee is charged to cross it.

 Kintai Bridge is illuminated at night, and there is a Kintai Bridge Festival held April 29th.
 People dressed in samurai costumes parade through the castle town and shoot targets reenacting ancient times.
 The Iwakuni infantry was organized by Ishida Mitsunari centuries ago.
 Today, the gunmen are volunteers demonstrating the history of Iwakuni for the townspeople and tourists.